-Bad Data Visualizations: 3 Mistakes Marketers Make and How To Avoid Them
+Bad Data Visualizations: Three Mistakes Marketers Make and How to Avoid Them

 When you’re working with data, presentation is everything.
 Bad data visualizations can throw off your entire message.
 Here’s how to avoid three common mistakes.

 It’s true that a picture is worth a thousand words.
-It’s also true that a powerful visualization can sometimes be worth more than pages of text or spreadsheets of data.
-Marketers need to remember this when communicating the outcome of their efforts.
+It’s also true that a powerful visualization can sometimes be worth more than pages of text or spreadsheets of data — and marketers should remember this when communicating the outcome of their efforts.
 When reporting data, strong visualization could be your best tool for illustrating the impact of your programs and the return on investment.

-Company executives expect marketing teams to deliver insights that can inform business decisions and clearly defined success metrics.
-Drawing actionable conclusions from a spreadsheet of data can be cumbersome and time consuming.
-Data visualization can be a useful tool for representing complex information in a digestible form, without overwhelming the audience.
+Company executives expect marketing teams to deliver insights that can inform business decisions and clearly define success metrics, but drawing actionable conclusions from a spreadsheet of data can be cumbersome and time consuming.
+Data visualization can help represent complex information in a digestible form, without overwhelming the audience.

 Mistake #1: Making the reader work for insights.